Tell us here.

 You’ll spend your first year in our traditional residence halls, which are ideally designed for you to befriend lots of classmates and build a sense of community.
 After that, it’s up to you.
 Based on a formula that rewards a strong grade point average, class standing and positive behavior, you’ll have the opportunity in ensuing years to move to either our apartment-style housing or our pod-style offering.

-Our “Theme Halls” allow students to live with and near like-minded peers who place particular importance on one of three areas: “wellness,” “global” or “academic.”
+Our “Theme Halls” allow students to live with and near like-minded peers who place particular importance on one of three areas: “wellness,” “social justice” or “academic.”

 Additional amenities offered to all of our residents include: